 Email encryption requires your mail client to have access to the email recipient's certificate.
 The easiest way to configure this is for the intended recipient to first send you a signed email.
 Most email clients will then automatically keep a copy of this certificate for future encryption use.
 Alternative approaches are to manually import all user certificates into the mail client key store, or to publish these certificates to an LDAP directory and configure the mail client to retrieve certificates from the directory.
-Outlook and Thunderbird mail clients support LDAP directories for encryption certificates, Apple Mail does not.
+Outlook mail client supports LDAP directories for encryption certificates, Apple Mail does not.

 To configure an email client:

 - Import the user identity file into the mail client key store.
 This requires entry of the identity file password.

 - Import the CA certificate into the mail client trusted CA key store, so that certificates issued by this CA are trusted.